broadinstitute/cromwell/docs/developers/Centaur.md

   fully.qualified.key.name1: VALUE1
   fully.qualified.key.name2: VALUE2
   // Examples:
-  // failures is a list.
-It's first entry (0) will be the error you are looking for.
+  // failures is a list, the first entry (0) might be the error you are looking for.
+If multiple errors are expected the entire list can be checked.
   // It has a "message" and a "causedBy" field.
   "failures.0.message": "Cromwell senses you did not use WomTool validate."
   "failures.0.causedBy": "BetweenKeyboardAndChairException"
 }

-filesystemcheck: "local" // possible values TODO for cromwell developers.
-Also explaining what this does exactly.
+filesystemcheck: "local" // possible values: "local", "gcs".
+Used in conjunction with outputExpectations to define files we expect to exist after running this workflow.
 outputExpectations: {
     "/path/to/my/output/file1": 1
     "/path/to/file/that/should/not/exist": 0